algorand/go-algorand/docker/README.md

 ### Volume Permissions

-The container executes in the context of the `algorand` user with it's own UID and GID.
-If experiencing permission errors when mounting a volume, try one of the following:
+The container executes in the context of the `algorand` user with it's own UID and GID which is handled differently depending on your operating system.
+Here are a few options for how to work with this environment:

 1. Using a named volume